DM872/dm872.github.io/_assignments/timetabling.md

 be placed in a directory called `doc` inside `CTT`.
 Archive and compress everything with `tar czvf` and submit via BlackBoard.

-<span style="color: red"> You can choose not to put your name or
-identifier in any of the files submitted, if your prefer to remain anonymous during the evaluation.
+You can choose not to put your name or identifier in any of the files submitted, if your prefer to remain anonymous during the evaluation.
 BlackBoard will rename the archive file that you submit with your exam number.
-Thus, you will be finally correctly identified by the exam office. </span>
+Thus, you will be finally correctly identified by the exam office.

 ### Problem description